theborakompanioni/azure-docs.de-de/articles/sql-database/sql-database-elastic-scale-working-with-dapper.md

            }
     }

-### Behandeln vorübergehender Fehler
+### <a name="handling-transient-faults"></a>Handling transient faults

-Das Microsoft Patterns & Practices-Team hat den [Transient Fault Handling Application Block](http://msdn.microsoft.com/library/hh680934.aspx) veröffentlicht, um Anwendungsentwicklern zu ermöglichen, häufig bei der Ausführung in der Cloud auftretende vorübergehende Fehler zu verringern.
-Weitere Informationen finden Sie unter [Perseverance, Secret of All Triumphs: Using the Transient Fault Handling Application Block](http://msdn.microsoft.com/library/dn440719.aspx) (Hartnäckigkeit, das Geheimnis aller Erfolge: Verwenden des Anwendungsblocks für die Behandlung vorübergehender Fehler, in englischer Sprache).
+The Microsoft Patterns & Practices team published the [Transient Fault Handling Application Block](http://msdn.microsoft.com/library/hh680934.aspx) to help application developers mitigate common transient fault conditions encountered when running in the cloud.
+For more information, see [Perseverance, Secret of All Triumphs: Using the Transient Fault Handling Application Block](http://msdn.microsoft.com/library/dn440719.aspx).

-Zum Schutz vor vorübergehenden Fehlern verwendet das Codebeispiel die entsprechende TFH (Transient Fault Handling)-Bibliothek.
+The code sample relies on the transient fault library to protect against transient faults.

     SqlDatabaseUtils.SqlRetryPolicy.ExecuteAction(() =>
     {